sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 ```

 The vote-app-1-build pod has completed what it was doing, namely building the application.
-Now the vote-app-1-gxq5k pod is running the app.
+Now the vote-app-1-gxq5k pod is running the application.

 If not already, expose the application to the external network: